"Ghanaian Connection" by George Edah

 One man leads the song.
 He sings a phrase and the other ten to twenty men also pulling the rope with, him respond in unison.
 Thus starts the rhythmic call and response with a simple African melodious folk song.
 He sings a phrase they respond and then pull together in perfect harmony together.
 This continues for hours, inch by inch (with times of rest in between) until they succeed with bringing in the catch for the day.

 It's amazing to watch and even more amazing to hear.
 It's fascinating and mesmerizing at the same time.
 Music can bring people together in so many ways.
 When they are singing these songs they are in perfect harmony, not just in pitch but also in their physical laborious efforts.
 Every facet of Ghanaian society has an African story that can be told.

 Along the coastal cities of Ghana fish is plentiful and delicious to eat.
 In Ghana you can still get fresh fish untainted with the pollution we are so accustomed to in the West.
 Living in Ghana was a memorable experience.
 Natural beauty, friendly hospitable people and beautiful music is a part of everyday life.
 Being there made me want to share this experience with everybody I knew.

-Ghana is such a nice place to visit and a place the whole family can enjoy.
-If you get a chance take a trip and experience your own Story.
+Ghana is a nice place to visit and a place the whole family can enjoy.
+If you get a chance take a trip and experience your own story.
 End of African Story Pt2.